AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 <img src="images/navigation-diagram.png" alt="breadboard" width="400"/>

 ### Networking and Backend

-Temporary text.
+TODO - Diagram and a paragraph illustrating how the UnPhone interacts with the lights (a networking diagram).

+TODO - Any other diagrams for the backend with descriptions.

 ## Implementation

 ### UnPhone to NuPhone

-This project utilises the following features from UnPhone:
+This project utilises the following features from the UnPhone:

-- LED Display
-- Touchscreen interface
+- LCD Touch Display;
 - UnPhone's three physical buttons (triangle, circle, and square);
-- WiFi
+- WiFi;
-- Battery power supply
+- Battery Power Supply;

 To fully grasp an understanding of the UnPhone library, a new library (inspired from UnPhone) was created that was simplified and tailored specifically for our project.
 Therefore, only the features used have been implmented, and no others.
 One of the challenges encountered was initiating the backlight.
 Through research and comprehension of the UnPhone library, we successfully initialised the TCA9555 chip and transmitted to it via Wire, enabling the UnPhone backlight functionality.

 #### Libraries Used

-- ArtnetWifi
-Temporary text.
+TODO - Add the libraries used and what they have been used for at the end of the project.
+Use a table.

 ### User Interface and LVGL

 #### LVGL Header File and its C++ Implementation

 The user interface has been created in LVGL [REF], providing a clear and simplistic design.
 For consistency and a DRY approach, functions were implemented to easily create buttons, sliders, and labels with custom styling attributes provided as parameters.
 The main setup for LVGL and the LCD touch display were acquired from the Demo Examples [REF].
 The general properties and understanding of the LVGL widgets was achieved by experimenting with the LVGL Widget Examples [REF] in source code, and reading its documentation [REF] for further customisations.

 #### Screen Switching Logic

 Each screen is created using LVGL objects [REF].
 By tracking the current screen with an integer, it makes it possible to delete the previous screen when the user switches to a new screen.
 Most of the screens require displaying information that was previously updated, therefore these screens need to be re-rendered.
 Individual components could be rendered and storing components which remain static on the screen, however this quickly increased the complexity of the application.
 By deleting the previous screen, and only rendering when the user visits, can save a small amount of memory.
 Rendering the screen is also instant.
 Furthermore, the screen switching logic prevents the user from spam rendering the current screen by checking the current screen before switching.

 #### User Interface Screenshots

-Images of final GUI go here.
+TODO - Images of final GUI will go here.

 ## Testing

-Temporary text.
+TODO - Complete testing.

 ## Future Work

-Need to word properly
-- More effects and light animations;
-- Extending to more light structures (those moving ones);
-- Ability to control effect of each architecture, rather than effects working on all of them;

-- Color effects
+With the originality of this project, it provides plenty of opportunities to extend on the current progress.
+This includes adding more effects and light animations, as well as extending to more lighting structures.
+To enhance user flexibility, a great addition would be the ability to independently control the effects of each architecture individually, rather than having effects apply universally across to all of them.
+Further work on effects could involve colour changing effects, i.e. a pre-defined rainbow coloured disco lighting effect.

+TODO - Write up the below into a paragraph and join it with the paragraph above.
 - Multi venue control
 - Ability for effects to continue to run even if UnPhone disconnects
 - Multi UnPhone support